stjin-XMU/GapCL/README.md

 | GROVER | Pretraining  |  GraphMVP | Pretraining  |
 | MolCLR | Pretraining  | GEM | Pretraining  |

-# Usage Tour
+# 🌟Quick Run
 First, you need to preprocess the molecular datasets to the format of Uni-mol.
 Then call train.py to reproduce the results.
-For instance, if you want to implement the domain adaptation task with GapCL in BBBP, you can use the following comment:
+For instance, if you want to implement the domain adaptation task with GapCL in SIDER, you can use the following comment:

-‘’‘ python train.py ./configs_im/bbbp_gap.json GCN cuda:0 ’‘’
+''' python train.py --config_path configs/sider.json --model_type GCN --device cuda:0 --target node --aug_size 0.5 --aug_method gap --save_model

-🌟Tips: Although the paper has provided detailed experimental descriptions, in order to accelerate your reproduction, please focus on the following points and parameters:

-1. Use --gnn_type and --pretrain_gnn_path to specify different GNN methods and corresponding initialization pre-training weights;

-2.Perform grid search for --weight_te and --weight_ke in [0.001, 0.01, 0.1, 1, 5];

-3.For specific --weight_te and --weight_ke values, set --runseed from 0 to 9 and calculate the mean and variance.

 # Reference
 If our paper or code is helpful to you, please do not hesitate to point a star for our repository and cite the following content.